suanno/stage2/notes/presentation/introduction to TDGL.md

 [The idea of the "overdamped" approximation is that the system is "driven by" the friction and the shape of the dynamics doesn't depend on the initial energy of the system.
 Of course $\dot{x}(t)$ depends over $\dot{x}(0)$, but just as a prefactor and **not** in the shape (the system decays without making any oscillation if it is strongly damped; otherwise the number of oscillations depends on the initial kinetic energy)]

-following the same idea, we can generalize this concept _naively_ as
+following the same idea, we can generalize this concept _naively_ equating the rate of change of the **order parameter** to the **thermodynamic force**

 $$\frac{\partial m(x,t)}{\partial t} = -\frac{\delta F}{\delta m}$$

 where $F = \int dx f(m(x))$ and we are performing a _functional derivative_.

+If we now use
+- the Gitzburg-Landau ansatz for the free Energy expression
+- **where we** consider the ising model simmetry
-using the Gitzburg-Landau ansatz **and rescaling** $x$ and the order parameter $m$
+- **and rescale** properly $x$ and the order parameter $m$

-[and using b = 0, up/down simmetry and neglecting higher orderds than 4th.]
+[adopting ising simetry: up/down means using b = 0, and in addition we neglect higher orderds than 4th.]

 $$\frac{\partial m(x)}{\partial t} = \Delta m + m(C-m^2)$$